 Have you ever talked to a co-passenger on a flight and been surprised to find out that they have been charged much higher or lower for an airline ticket in the same class as yours?
 This is a common practice in the aviation industry.
 As much as it might seem unfair, the aviation industry has one of the most dynamic pricing strategies compared to any other sector.
-The most common of pricing strategies in the airline industry that most of us might be quite well-aware of is the demand-based pricing.
-During festive seasons or other times of high demand, the airline prices are often at its peak, and during the off-season, the same tickets are priced at much lesser rates.
+The most common pricing strategy in the airline industry that most of us might be quite well aware of is demand-based pricing.
+During festive seasons or other times of high demand, the airline prices are often at their peak, and during the off-season, the same tickets are priced at much lesser rates.
 But do you think this is all that goes into consideration for companies in the aviation industry to tweak their pricing strategies?
-If you do, then probably you should give it a second thought.
-Here are some of the pricing strategies that airlines follow and wish their customers never knew about:

 The rising competition in the aviation industry gives carriers good enough reasons to not overcharge customers.
 However, they must be careful not to undercharge customers as well.
 Airlines tend to aggressively lower prices when there are still empty seats left before a flight departs.
 However, if this becomes the norm, there could be a serious risk of undermining the brand and alienating higher-value passengers.
 Applications such as Bidflyer and Plusgrade have developed applications that allow airlines to sell upgrades to the highest bidder through an auction mechanism.
 This acts as an anonymous way to get passengers to tell the airline how much they’re willing to pay for premium services.

 To know more about the pricing strategies in the aviation industry, request more information from our experts.